 - 5. Describe the unserved and underserved MVLS residents and the actions taken to expand the availability of library service in MVLS. - a.
 Describe the Unserved populations within MVLS.
 MVLS serves the 293,226 residents of Fulton, Montgomery, Schenectady and Schoharie Counties.
-Of that system service population, 87.8%, or 257,527, live within the chartered service area of a member library.
-An additional 16,500 residents receive access to library service through their municipality contracting for library service with an MVLS or non-MVLS library, or because they reside in the chartered service area of a non-MVLS library as described in #2 above.
-In total, all but approximately

-19,500, or 7%, of MVLS residents have access to library service at a local public library.
+Of that system service population, 89.3%, or 261,952, live within the chartered service area of a member library.
+An additional 10,644 residents receive access to library service through their municipality contracting for library service with an MVLS or non-MVLS library, or because they reside in the chartered service area of a non-MVLS library as described in #2 above.
+In total, all but approximately 20,600, or 7%, of MVLS residents have access to library service at a local public library.

 All of Schenectady County is served, and the few small, in-between areas of Montgomery County that are unserved nearly all contract for service.
-Fulton County has several unserved areas in both the eastern and western parts of the county, encompassing the Broadalbin-Perth (BP), Mayfield, Wheelerville, St. Johnsville-Oppenheim-Ephratah (SJOE) and Dolgeville school districts, as well as the parts of the Town of Johnstown that are not part of the Gloversville School District.
-Of these, the SJOE district provides funding to the Margaret Reaney library, the Dolgeville School District funds the Dolgeville Manheim Public Library and the Town of Caroga, which corresponds to the Wheelerville School District, funds the Johnstown Public Library.
-This leaves the BP and Mayfield school districts, and the unserved part of the Town of Johnstown, as the regions of Fulton County without local library service.
+Fulton County has several unserved areas in both the eastern and western parts of the county, encompassing the Broadalbin-Perth (BP), Mayfield, Wheelerville, St. Johnsville-Oppenheim-Ephratah (SJOE) and Dolgeville school districts.
+Of these, the SJOE district provides funding to the Margaret Reaney library, and the Dolgeville School District funds the Dolgeville Manheim Public Library.
+This leaves the Wheelerville, BP and Mayfield school districts as the regions of Fulton County without local library service.
 Broadalbin does have a reading center.
-In Schoharie County, the Schoharie, Gilboa-Conesville and Jefferson School Districts are unserved.
-The Schoharie district funds the Schoharie Library, but the other areas in the southern part of the county do not currently have library service.
+In Schoharie County, the Gilboa-Conesville and Jefferson School Districts are unserved.
 More information on library service areas can be found on the Division of Library Development website at: